What Size Gasket Will I Need?

 A brand new rope gasket has a circumferential shape (hence its name).
 Once installed and as the door is tightly closed, it is designed to flatten and fill the space between the door and the application's frame for an airtight seal.

 - Closely examine the old seal.
-If convenient, choose a section that doesn’t look as worn as the rest of the gasket.
+If convenient, choose a section that does not look as worn as the rest of the gasket.
 Next, you'll need to measure the width and depth of the channel.

 - Using a blunt, slender tool (such as a flat head screwdriver), carefully and gently pry that section of the old seal out of the channel.
 You just need to pull out enough to configure the width of the channel with a ruler or tape measure.